David Louis Parmer

 David Parmer, Guardian of Forgotten Tales

-In the serene landscapes of West Virginia, where the history of small towns often murmurs quietly beneath the rush of the modern world, David Parmer stands as a dedicated guardian of the past.
-A retired attorney from Hinton, West Virginia, he has woven the fabric of local lore and memory into a series of works, capturing the essence of the communities of Orlando and Burnsville, West Virginia.
+In the serene landscapes of West Virginia, particularly in Braxton County, where the history of small towns often murmurs quietly beneath the rush of the modern world, David Parmer stands as a dedicated guardian of the past.
+A retired attorney from Hinton, West Virginia, he has woven the fabric of local lore and memory into a series of works, capturing the essence of the communities of Burnsville and Orlando, West Virginia.
 His endeavors, chronicled vividly in books like "Uncle Zeke," draw from a rich vein of local history and personal anecdotes, providing deep insights into the everyday lives and broader cultural contexts of these regions.

 Book Covers